© Pathastings | Dreamstime.com

 - Live a balanced life that does not include too much stress (this includes getting adequate sleep).

-The following immune system boosters are herbal and nutritional supplements that can be used long-term during the flu season to help prevent the flu:
+The following natural immune system supplements can be used long-term during the flu season to help prevent the flu.

-Have you tried these or other immune supplements to help you prevent and treat symptoms of the flu?
+Have you tried these or other immune system supplements to help you prevent and treat symptoms of the flu?
 If so, tell your fellow readers in the Comments section below what supplements and herbs have worked best for you.
-Let’s help each other fight the flu season this year with natural remedies!